CameronGrenier/the-quad/Software Requirement Specification.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-**The Quad** is a standalone web application built using the PERN stack.
+**The Quad** is a standalone web application built using React, Express, and Node.js with Cloudflare services.
 It is designed to integrate seamlessly with university resources and will be developed using industry best practices.
-The application will communicate with a PostgreSQL database to manage events and resource bookings and will provide a responsive interface using React.
+The application will communicate with a Cloudflare D1 SQL database to manage events and resource bookings, use R2 for object storage, and leverage Cloudflare Workers for serverless functions, providing a responsive interface using React.

 ### 2.2 Product Functions
 The main functions of **The Quad** include: